jaydenlsf/smyths_bot/README.md

 # Smyths Checkout Bot
 A simple Python script that uses Selenium to monitor a product.
 Once the item comes back in stock, the bot will attempt to add it to cart and checkout the basket.
+   - Useful for trying to catch a Playstation 5 restock

 ### Requirements